-The Committee on Peripherical Cities Presidency is the City of Nanterre
+The Forum on Peripherical Cities Presidency is the City of Nanterre

 Chair: Patrick Jarry, Mayor of Nanterre, France